kmwallio/VideoTransformer/README.md

 [This link](http://live.gnome.org/GTK2-Perl/FrequentlyAskedQuestions#Downloading.2C_Building.2C_Installing_Gtk2-Perl) should help if using ActiveState or StrawberryPerl, alternatively, try [Camelbox](http://code.google.com/p/camelbox/ "Camelbox - Perl for Windows").

 This program might not work on Windows for a while though...

+## Known Issues...

+* The progress bar lingers at 99% for a while.
+That's what we're told by MPlayer, so that's what we go with...
+* Create a "temp" directory in the same folder as transform.pl
+* Expects the destination and source videos to have the same frame rate